+1 0 .1 General --- --- ---- ---------
-Because of the complexity of the analyses used to demonstrate building performance, most building departments have initiated a requirement for independent peer review when designs are submitted for permit under the alternative means and methods clause.
-This requirement also is included in ASCE 7 (2010).
-The composition of the peer review panel typically should be jointly determined by the owner/design team and the building department.
-Additional members of the peer review team may be added as appropriate to fully address the special features of the proposed project that are not evident at initiation of the process.
-There is no particular recommendation as to whether an individual person or firm, or a team of individuals and firms provides the peer review.
-However, the peer reviewer or reviewers should jointly possess expertise in geotechnical engineering and seismic hazards, seismic performance of tall buildings, advanced application of structures with elements of the type employed in the subject building.

-The peer review process should initiate as early in the design process as possible.
-Early agreement and discussion of the fundamental design decisions, assumptions, and approaches will help avoid re-work later in the design process that will impact both the project cost and schedule.
-With projects of the size and complexity of typical tall buildings, there may be differences of opinion on a number of issues during the process that need to be negotiated between parties.
-The earlier in the process that these issues can be identified and resolved, the less effect they will ultimately have on the building cost and design and construction schedule.
-Early participation in the peer review should also help to establish a good working relationship with the design team.

-It should be noted that the existence of peer review on a project does not relieve the engineer of record from any of his/her design responsibility.
-However, because of the level of complexity incorporated in tall building design, in many cases it is recognized that review of these aspects of the design effectively constitutes the plan review of the seismic system (even though contracts may say that this is not the case).
-Peer review participation is not intended to replace quality assurance measures ordinarily exercised by the engineer of record.
-Responsibility for the structural design remains solely with the engineer of record, as does the burden to demonstrate conformance of the structural design to the intent of the design criteria document.
-The responsibility for conducting plan review resides with the building official.

-The scope of peer review comments should begin with broad, general issues, and progressively move toward the more detailed.
-It is generally not fair to the engineer of record to bring up new general issues at later stages of the design.

-Proper documentation of the peer review process is important for incorporation into the project records.
-It is best to develop a systematic process for establishing, tracking, and resolving comments generated by the peer review.
-In many cases, this takes on the form of a written spreadsheet that logs all the comments and resolutions, with dates attached.
-Comments that are discussed and/or any resolutions that are reached during project review meetings or conference calls should be formally written into the project review comment spreadsheet.
+- 3 Because of the complexity of the analyses used to demonstrate building performance, - 4 most building departments have initiated a requirement for independent peer review - 5 when designs are submitted for permit under the alternative means and methods clause. - 6 This requirement also is included in ASCE 7 (2010).
+The composition of the peer review - 7 panel typically should be jointly determined by the owner/design team and the building - 8 department.
+Additional members of the peer review team may be added as appropriate - 9 to fully address the special features of the proposed project that are not evident at - initiation of the process.
+There is no particular recommendation as to whether an - 11 individual person or firm, or a team of individuals and firms provides the peer review. - However, the peer reviewer or reviewers should jointly possess expertise in geotechnical - engineering and seismic hazards, seismic performance of tall buildings, advanced - application of structural analysis software and interpretation of results, and design and - behavior of structures with elements of the type employed in the subject building. - 16 The peer review process should initiate as early in the design process as possible.
+Early - agreement and discussion of the fundamental design decisions, assumptions, and - approaches will help avoid re-work later in the design process that will impact both the - 19 project cost and schedule.
+With projects of the size and complexity of typical tall - 20 buildings, there may be differences of opinion on a number of issues during the process - 21 that need to be negotiated between the parties.
+The earlier in the process that these - issues can be identified and resolved, the less effect that they will ultimately have on the - building cost and design and construction schedule.
+Early participation in the peer - reviewer should also help to establish a good working relationship with the design team. - 25 It should be noted that the existence of peer review on a project does not relieve the - engineer of record from any of his/her design responsibility.
+However, because of the - 27 level of complexity incorporated in tall building design, in many cases it is recognized - that review of these aspects of the design effectively constitutes the plan review of the - seismic system (even though contracts may say that this is not the case).
+Peer review - 30 participation is not intended to replace quality assurance measures ordinarily exercised - 31 by the engineer of record.
+Responsibility for the structural design remains solely with the - 32 engineer of record, as does the burden to demonstrate conformance of the structural - design to the intent of the design criteria document.
+The responsibility for conducting - plan review resides with the building official. - 35 The scope of peer review comments should begin with broad, general issues, and - 36 progressively move toward the more detailed.
+It is generally not fair to the engineer of - record to bring up new general issues at later stages of the design. - 38 Proper documentation of the peer review process is important for incorporation into the - 39 project records.
+It is best to develop a systematic process for establishing, tracking, and - resolving comments generated by the peer review.
+In many cases, this takes on the form - 41 of a written spreadsheet that logs all the comments and resolutions, with dates attached. - 42 Comments that are discussed and/or any resolutions that are reached during project

+- 1 review meetings or conference calls should be formally written into the project review - 2 comment spreadsheet.